nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 - Use **serial commas**, also known as Oxford comma.
 For example: "Nebari brand uses purple, yellow, and green."
 - Leave **only one black space between sentences**.
 - **Break up long lines in code snippets** with "`\`" for better readability.
 For example, see the code block in [Automatic DNS provision](../how-tos/domain-registry#automatic-dns-provision).
+- Try and use [semantic line breaks](https://sembr.org/) to help with documentation and contribution reviews.

 ### Date and time